pawurb/tokio-channels-console/README.md

 In the background a HTTP server process exposes gathered metrics in a JSON format, allowing TUI process to display them in the interface.

+### A note on accuracy

+`channels-console` instruments proxy channels that wrap your actual channel instances.
+It observes messages as they pass through these proxies rather than when they are finally consumed.
+As a result, the displayed metrics are an approximation of real channel activity - useful for debugging and diagnosing flow issues, but not a 100% accurate source of truth for production monitoring.

+Because of this proxy design, each bounded channel is effectively represented by three layers - the outer proxy, the original channel, and the inner proxy.
+In practice, this triples the total buffering capacity.
+For the same reason, it's currently not possible to measure the queue size of unbounded channels.
+Even with a slow consumer, the intermediate proxies will immediately absorb all incoming messages, masking true backlog behavior.

+That said, since the proxy layer introduces virtually no overhead compared to direct channel usage, timing and delay metrics should remain accurate.
+Logged messages contents and ordering is also 100% accurate.

+Current design intentionally sacrifices accuracy for the ease of integration - you can instrument channels with minimal code changes and still get meaningful visibility into their behavior.

 ### There be bugs 🐛

 This library has just been released.
 I've tested it with several apps, and it consistently produced reliable metrics.
 However, please note that enabling monitoring can subtly affect channel behavior in some cases.
 For example, using `try_send` may not return an error as expected, since the proxy layers effectively increase total capacity.
 I'm actively improving the library, so any feedback, issues, bug reports are appreciated.